Skip to main content

 Parameter Passing

 1. Pass by Value: Copies the data.
-Safe, but slow for large objects.
+Fine for small types (int, double, char), but expensive for large objects.

-2. Pass by Reference: Passes the memory address.
-Fast, but allows modification.
+2. Pass by Reference (&): Passes the memory address.
+Fast, but the function can modify the original.

-3. Pass by Const Reference: Fast and read-only.
-(Preferred for complex types).
+3. Pass by Const Reference (const &): Fast and read-only.
+(The default choice for any non-trivial type).

 void increment(int& value) {